burningion/get-firecrackin/README.md

 firecracker --config-file first-config.json
 ```

-# Networking on the VM
+# Enable Networking on the VM

 In the VM, bring up the network: